-- (1) A committee member who has a material personal interest in a matter being considered at a committee meeting must disclose the nature and extent of that interest to the Committee. - (2) The member- - (a) must not be present while the matter is being considered at the meeting; and - (b) must not vote on the matter.
+- (1) A committee member who has a material personal interest in a matter being considered at a committee meeting must disclose the committee member's position and the nature and extent of that interest to the Committee. - (2) The member- - (a) must not be present while the matter is being considered at the meeting; and - (b) must not vote on the matter.